Thoughts On Forgiveness

 If the offender is truly repentant and wants to put things right... if we refuse to forgive, we are not only hindering our own healing but theirs too.

-What I have come to understand is that half of the battle is won once we fully comprehend what forgiveness is and what it is not.
+What I have come to understand, is that we are on our way to overcoming the battle against our struggle with unforgiveness once we fully comprehend what is, and what it is not.

-It's about letting go, wanting to move forward and to heal - living with bitterness and anger in our hearts not only pleases the devil, but will eventually destroy us from the inside.
-Hebrews 12:15
+It's about letting go, wanting to move forward and to heal - living with bitterness and anger in our hearts not only pleases the devil, but it will eventually destroy us from the inside.

 How do we know when the journey